intel/ai-reference-models/k8s/object_detection/tensorflow/rfcn/inference/fp32/README.md

 ##### Serving inference output

-Viewing the log output of the <package name> is done by viewing the logs of the deployed pod.
+Viewing the log output of the rfcn-fp32-inference-k8s.tar.gz is done by viewing the logs of the deployed pod.
 This pod is found by filtering the list of pods for the name 'inference'

 ```